edmvndd/mymath/README.md

 Hi, my name is Edmund!
 I'm a second year astrophysics major at Florida State.

-_This is just a fun side project_
+_This is just a fun side projectl_
-_If you stumble across this, please keep that in mind_
+_If you stumble across this, please keep that in mind!_

 A little about this project:
 I want to create my own C++ math library, similar to <cmath>